MADDURISANKETH/Lecherro/README.md

 Lechero

 Welcome to Lechero, your one-stop destination for farm-fresh milk delivered right to your doorstep at your preferred time.
 At Lechero, we offer a variety of milk products to suit your taste and dietary preferences.
-Whether you prefer traditional cow or buffalo milk, indulgent flavored options like chocolate, strawberry, or banana milk, or plant-based alternatives like oat, cashew, or almond milk, we have something for everyone.
+Whether you prefer traditional cow or buffalo milk, indulgent flavored options like chocolate, strawberry, or banana milk, or plant-based alternatives like oat milk, cashew milk, or almond milk, we have something for everyone.

 About